 About Phillip Colla: I am a natural history photographer and writer.
 I focus on wild marine animals, the California kelp forest, remote eastern Pacific islands, National Parks of the American West, waves, the night sky, and aerial panoramas.
 I am fortunate to have visited many spectacular terrestrial and underwater settings as well as to have encountered a variety of threatened and endangered animal species in the ocean.
-During the last 30 years my natural history photography has appeared in publications such as National Geographic Magazine, BBC Wildlife, Vanity Fair, Sunset, People, National Wildlife, Islands, Ocean Realm, Ranger Rick, Reader’s Digest, Welt der Wunder, Science, Nature, The New York Times, most of the diving magazines, has been used in various advertising and publicity campaigns, and is in use in aquaria and museums around the world.
+During the last 30 years my natural history photography has appeared in National Geographic Magazine, BBC Wildlife, Vanity Fair, Sunset, People, National Wildlife, Islands, Ocean Realm, Ranger Rick, Reader’s Digest, Welt der Wunder, Science, Nature, The New York Times, most of the diving magazines, has been used in various advertising and publicity campaigns, and is in use in aquaria and museums around the world.
 My photography has received awards in past Wildlife Photographer of the Year, Nature’s Best, Ocean Views and National Wildlife Federation competitions.
 Thank you for your interest in my photography!
 Cheers, Phillip Colla